kentatogashi/dump-rds-to-s3-with-lambda/README.md

 * Assign VPC to Lambda.
 * Add s3 policy to IAM role for lambda
 * Add rds policy to IAM role for lambda
+* Add sns policy to IAM role for lambda
 * Create VPC endpoint for s3